RuiminHuang/Real-time-Implementation-of-CycleGAN/README.md

 The steps to use the code follow the following steps, and it would be helpful if you are familiar with TensorRT and Makefile.

 * Download the source code in this repository, and then put it to Jetson Xavier NX.
 * Modify the Makefile, which is in Jetson-Xavier-NX/fp16&fp32(int8)/Makefile.
-In line7 to line 9, you need to modify it to your path.
+In line7 to line 9, you need to modify it to your paths.
 >Copy files from the system to the following paths, but of course, if you are familiar with TensorRT and Makefile, you are not bound to do so.

 >cuda_home in line 7: some bin, lib, and include files of TensorRT, CUDA, and protobuf